ZepiGit/ZCode-Agent-Kit/README.md

 - **Models:** `glm-5.3` (text) and `glm-5.3-flash` (text and images).
 Advertised context: 1M tokens; reasoning levels: `low`, `high`, `max`.
 Client support and account limits still apply.
 - **Optional MCP bridge:** exposes operations of your installed ZCode runtime.
 This is separate from model-provider configuration and requires the Desktop app running for model turns.

-> **Source versus release — checked 2026-09-16:** GitHub's latest release is **v0.2.2**, while npm's latest is **0.2.1**.
-The merged source contains newer Continue, credential-recovery, `doctor --fix`, and installer fixes that those packages do **not** all contain.
-Downloading “latest” does not install the current Git branch.
-Instructions below describe this source unless explicitly labeled as published-release installation.
-Check [release notes](https://github.com/ZepiGit/ZCode-Agent-Kit/releases) before relying on a newer feature; an older CLI accepting a flag is not proof that it implements it.

 ## 1. Before you install